huyquag/Red5-server/README.md

 # Flutter live-streaming app use Red5-server
-Red5 server base on Flutter
+Use Flutter to build live-streaming apps using the Red5 Pro server

+#Installation
+(coming soon)

+#Configuration
+(coming soon)